influxdata/telegraf/plugins/parsers/xml/README.md

   ##  If xml_node_to_tag equals "true", the name of the node is recorded
   ##  in the tags with the key "xml_node_name".
 Default - false
   xml_node_to_tag = true

+  ##  Indicates whether the parser will dynamically determine the data type
+  ##  in an element.
+Default - true
+  xml_type_detection = true

   ##  Selected nodes or attributes will be added to each metric
   ##  Queries can be absolute or relative - in this case,